Unit 5 - Practice Quiz

 C. Head of the royal household

-D. Chief of the treasury
+D. Head of the artillery

 13 The practice of Jharokha Darshan was introduced by Akbar to:

-B. Establish a direct visual connection between the ruler and the subjects
+A. Establish a direct visual connection between the ruler and the subjects

 C. Listen to the grievances of the soldiers only